Stavrosmom/Network-Security-Groups-and-Inspecting-Network-Protocols/README.md

 </p>
 <br />
 <p>
-Observe the perpetual ping we sent out is now requesting time out.
+Observe that the perpetual ping we sent out is now requesting time out.
 Allow the ping to continue.
 </p>
 <br />
 <p>